PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "I never said anything about Love or Chivalry," Boltac snapped.
 "You know how many men have tried to defeat the great Dimsbury?
 You know how many have succeeded?"

 "None," said Dimsbury with a great swelling of pride.
-"I'm entirely too powerful to be defeated by anything but a mythical chosen one, a thing which I reasonable certain only exists in within the protected confines of sagas.
-And if one does exist, I'm sure he's not a short, grubby, lame merchant from the backwater town of Robrecht."
+"I'm entirely too powerful to be defeated by anything but a mythical chosen one, a thing which I reasonably certain only exists in within the protected confines of sagas.
+And if such a one does exist, I'm certain he's not a short, grubby, lame merchant from the backwater town of Robrecht."

 "Yes, yes, mighty Dimsbury -- you are a wise, powerful and handsome man," flattered Boltac.
 "A man of the world who is quick to perceive his own advantage and capitalize on it.
 So I offer you a lucrative trade."

 Dimsbury's eyes narrowed, "A trade you say, tell me more..."

-Boltac reached into his bag of holding and withdrew a large coin purse that he showed to be overflowing with gold.
+Boltac reached into his bag and withdrew a large coin purse that he showed to be overflowing with gold.
 "I offer 100 gold pieces for the girl."

 "Girl?"
 Dimsbury snorted, "A handsome woman, certainly, but not a girl."